English Language Program

 About 30 students are sponsored by the IMF (International Monetary Fund).

-The TEP group of students comprises English teachers at high schools and middle schools in Niigata Prefecture.
+Teachers Education Program (TEP) students comprise English teachers at high schools and middle schools in Niigata Prefecture.
 This program is sponsored by the Niigata Prefectural Government.
-For the first four weeks, the TEP group members will attend the regular IEP English classes, after which they will join a customized afternoon two-week teacher education course that is taught by a specially invited expert in second language English education.
-They will continue to attend the morning IEP English classes during this two-week period.
+In 2017, TEP group members will join a customized afternoon two-week teacher education course that is taught by a specially invited expert in second language English education.